 Seaweed is just too readily available to the public, like organic foods, clean water, and fresh air.
 How will they make a dollar off it if they can’t monopolize it and put it in a bottle?

-Besides, I have read about how, and heard from reliable sources in the industry about Big Pharma pays scientists to skew the data so that their medication is seen to be more appealing.
+Besides, I have read about how, and heard from reliable sources in the industry Big Pharma pays scientists to skew the data so that their medication is seen to be more appealing.
 So, I would rather go with real live cases rather than fraudulent documents.

 Combat Metabolic Syndrome